Pavel Postyshev

-Pavel Petrovich Postyshev (Па́вел Петро́вич По́стышев; – 26 February 1939) was a Soviet politician, state and Communist Party official and party publicist.
+Pavel Petrovich Postyshev (Павел Петрович Постышев; – 26 February 1939) was a Soviet politician, state and Communist Party official and party publicist.
 He was a member of Joseph Stalin's inner circle, before falling victim to the Great Purge.

 In 2010, a court in Kyiv refused to posthumously rehabilitate Postyshev, citing his complicity in "genocide" because of his part in causing the Holodomor, mass famine in Ukraine in the early 1930s.

 Early career

 Postyshev was born in Ivanovo-Voznesensk in Vladimir Governorate to the family of a Russian weaver.

 He was a member of the Russian Social-Democratic Labour Party from 1904, and later joined the Bolshevik faction, and worked full-time, illegally, as a party organiser.
 Arrested on 24 April (old style) 1908, he spent four years in Vladimir Central Prison, and then was deported to the Irkutsk region.
 During the October Revolution, he played a major role in bringing Irkutsk under Bolshevik control, and then in creating the Far Eastern Republic.
 In 1923, he was transferred to Ukraine to supervise the organization of the Communist Party committee in the Kiev Governorate (guberniya) in central Ukraine.
 In 1925, Postyshev became secretary of the Central Committee of the Communist Party (Bolshevik) of Ukraine, or CP(b)U. Between 1926 and 1930 he was a member of the Politburo and Organizational Bureau of Ukraine's Communist Party.
 At the 15th Congress of the All-Union Communist Party (Bolsheviks), in December 1927, he was elected a member of the Central Committee.

 In July 1930, Postyshev was transferred to Moscow, as the Secretary of the Central Committee, in charge of propaganda and organization.
 This was a time of upheaval in the countryside across the Soviet Union, as Joseph Stalin forced through a policy of driving the peasants onto collective farms.
 In May 1930, Pravda published a signed article by Postyshev castigating party officials in Ukraine who complained that collectivisation was being driven ahead too quickly.

 In Moscow, he was part of the inner leadership, despite not being a member of the Politburo.
 The chairman of the Russian federal government, Sergey Syrtsov, complained in November 1930 that "everything is decided behind the back of the Politburo by a tiny group", which, he said, included Postyshev, while nominally more senior figures such as Kliment Voroshilov and Janis Rudzutaks were excluded.

 In December 1932, he was dispatched to the Lower Volga region, where there were particular difficulties enforcing grain collection.
 When a district official in Balashov complained that "we have nothing left to winnow or thresh", Postyshev sacked him on the spot.
 On 12 June, the territorial party committee stated that, without Postyshev's help, it would not have met its grain procurement target.
 The arrests and food shortages caused the population in the territory to fall by about a million over 18 months.